Tight Hamilton cycles in cherry quasirandom $3$-uniform hypergraphs: Connecting lemmas

-and refer to it as an $\{x,y\}$-{\em cascade}.
-This definition we borrow from~\cite{RRS06} and adapt it to fit our degenerate degree condition; this following the observation that to build cascades a minimum codegree condition as seen in~\cite{RRS06} is not required; a condition on $\delta^*_2(H)$ suffices.
-In broad terms, for every $i \in [3]$, $N_i(x,y)$ denotes a set of vertices which, roughly speaking, plays the r\^ole of an {\sl $i$th coneighbourhood of the pair \{x,y\}}.
+and refer to it as an $\{x,y\}_\beta$-{\em cascade}; with cascades being a term borrowed from~\cite{RRS06}.
+All members of the above tuple depend on $\beta$ as well; we omit this from the notation though.
+In what follows, each of these members is defined.
+In broad terms, for every $i \in [3]$, $N_i(x,y)$ denotes a set of vertices that essentially corresponds to the {\sl $i$th coneighbourhood of the pair \{x,y\}}.
 The parameters $(G_i(x,y))_{i\in[3]}$ represent certain graphs {\sl between} these coneighbourhoods which will facilitate the tracking of $5$-paths from $N_3(x,y)$ all the way (back) to $\{x,y\}$.
+Let $ N_1:=N_1(x,y) := N_H(x,y) $.
+The assumption $\delta_2(H) \geq \beta n$ implies that